 Our staff are provided with appropriate training depending on their role on induction.
 The SENCo will identify appropriate behaviour related training according to the needs of the cohort as necessary.
-The school endeavours for all classroom based staff to be trained in 'Emotion coaching' which is a simplistic approach for managing children's emotions and behaviour as well as 'Positive Touch'.
+The school endeavours for all classroom-based staff to be trained in 'Emotion coaching' which is a simplistic approach for managing children's emotions and behaviour as well as 'Positive Touch'.
 Behaviour management will also form part of continuing professional development.
+We have trained ELSAs (Emotional Literacy Support Assistants) in our school that run the ELSA programme to support children's social and emotional development.

-A staff training log is kept by the schools admin teams.
+A staff training log is kept by the school's admin teams.